CodingWithDibesh/NextJs-Skeleton/README.md

 This Project is a frontend skeleton with baked-in TurboRepo, Tailwind CSS, Husky, NextJS, and StoryBook.
 Feel free to use this template.

+## Useing this repo
+Create a repository and follow the steps below to use this template project locally.
+1. Add template on your existing repo using `git remote add template  https://github.com/CodingWithDibesh/NextJs-Skeleton.git` command.
+2. Fetch the template repo using `git fetch template` command.
+3. Merge the template branch to your desired branch using `git merge template/[branch-name]`

+For more information follow the [Stack Overflow](https://stackoverflow.com/questions/56577184/github-pull-changes-from-a-template-repository) conversation for more details.

 ## Commands available

 ```Text